Natalitta/orchid-shop/README.md

 This application is deployed to Heroku.
 The following steps were taken:

-    1. Go to Heroku and to create a new app clicking "New".
+    1. Go to Heroku and create a new app clicking "New".
     2. Choose a name and region for an app, click "Create app".
     3. Go to "Settings" and navigate to Config Vars.
 Add the following config variables:
         PORT : 8000